tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 >    relying on that plays a key role in the profit-making of the enterprise such that disclosure of their activities and plans would be important to investors?
 Do informational asymmetries exist between the promoters and potential purchasers/investors in the digital asset?
 > 6. Do persons or entities other than the promoter exercise governance rights or meaningful influence?

-He also posed a separate set of seven questions exploring "contractual or technical ways to structure digital assets so they function more like a consumer item and less like a security".
+(He also posed a separate set of seven questions exploring "contractual or technical ways to structure digital assets so they function more like a consumer item and less like a security").

 Hinman noted two cases where he believed this was indeed possible: